firesurfer/rclcs/README.md

 gacutil -i <assembly name>
 ```

-For the `rclcs` I already did step 1 and 2.
-But due to lacking root permissions I can't add an automatic installation step into the GAC.
-Furthermore it won't make much sense because every build would result into a new version of the `rclcs.dll` in the GAC.
-Perhaps I can find a nicer solution in the future.

 ## Examples

-You can have look at my [testing workspace](https://github.com/firesurfer/rclcs_testing_ws) ~~which is quite messy.~~ which contains some [examples](https://github.com/firesurfer/rclcs_testing_ws/tree/master/src/test_cs/test_cs/Examples) (And is still a bit messy, but you should get ahead with it).
+You can have look at my [testing workspace](https://github.com/firesurfer/rclcs_testing_ws) which contains some [examples](https://github.com/firesurfer/rclcs_testing_ws/tree/master/src/test_cs/test_cs/Examples) (And is still a bit messy, but you should get ahead with it).

 For windows you need to use the `WindowsAssemblyLoader` as main method and replace the line inside the `StartMain(string[] args)` function with your own start function.